troisjs/trois/src/core/README.md

-        :onPointerOver="callback that accepts an array of all new intersections, like onMouseEnter" :onPointerLeave="callback that accepts an array of all newly-ended intersections, like onMouseLeave" :onPointerOver="callback that accepts array of all current intersections"
+        :onPointerOver="callback that accepts an array of all new intersections, like onMouseEnter" :onPointerLeave="callback that accepts an array of all newly-ended intersections, like onMouseLeave" :onPointerOver="callback that accepts array of all current intersections" :onClick="callback that accepts array of currently intersected objects"

         :onBeforeRender="callback that fires every frame - optional, accepts the created raycaster. setting this property assumes the user is implementing all raycaster functionality and nullifies all other props and built-in functionality."
         :scene="THREE scene - optional, defaults to current scene"